Skippyoftedal/IDATT2506_Project/README.md

     emulator @<name of an available emulator>
 ```

-4. Add English and Norwgian language
+4. Add English and Norwegian language
 ```
     flutter gen-l10n
 ```